 Residence date spread – up to two weeks April 15-May 15, and Aug 20-Oct 31.
-One week within the period of May 15 – August 20, 2018.
+One week within the period of May 15 – August 20.
 See below for details on date availability.
+We also encourage artists to consider participating over the course of two years in order to deepen collaborative opportunities with scientists and other artists.

 The residency is intended to provide concentrated time for personal creative work that furthers exploration and understanding of scientific research at the Trout Lake Station as well as more philosophical reflections on the relationships between humans and the natural world.
 The resident artist will have the opportunity to interact with researchers and students who work at the Trout Lake Station during the season.